-Doubtcast is a series of themed podcasts made up of poetry, stories, music, audio blogs, sounds, ramblings, and broadcast journalism.
+Doubtcast was a series of themed podcasts made up of poetry, stories, music, audio blogs, sounds, ramblings, and broadcast journalism.

 The premise of Doubtist and its sub-brands (Has Doubts, Doubtcast, etc.) is to try to articulate important human questions, via the medium of art.
 For the Doubtcast this manifests itself as questioning the established definitions and narrative of the given (one-word) subject of the podcast, via the artist’s chosen medium; whatever that may be.

 The rules that there aren’t, or weren’t

 - MP3 please.
 Or Wav or MP4.
 Just something I don’t have to be clever to open.

 - Try and keep stuff to under 10 minutes unless it’s properly amazing.
 Probably better 1-5 minutes for a non-narrative poem or song or whatever, but I’m persuadable.

 - Ideally you’ll have copyright of submitted material (it’ll be something you’ve made); I won’t claim to own what you’ve sent (even temporarily) if it appears on a Doubtcast.
 But if you send it to me, I’ll take that as permission to put it in the podcast and talk about it.
 You can remain anonymous if you want, or plug anything you have to plug by sending me links.
 I won’t take a podcast down once it’s gone up unless you’ve got a really good reason.

 - Be aware that some people might count stuff being on here as a legal event.
 So don’t send me poems/stories you’ve submitted to competitions, or songs your record company will sue me for playing; or defamatory or libelous material, unless it’s really funny.